Palashio/libra/info/Reference Manual.md

 String representing type of saving mechanism for multiple epochs of training of model (is set by default to min/epoch iteration of model will be saved only if maximizer function gets increased or in this case the val_loss function is reduced)

+drop: None (`str`)

+Option to drop any columns during analysis of data (is set by default is set to None)

+random_state: 49 (`int`)

+Random value assigned that ensures the shuffling of the dataset before applying the test/training split remains the same across multiple runs (is set by default to 49)

 test_size: 0.2 (`float`)

 Percentage measure of the proportion of the data to include in test split of the dataset (is set by default to 0.2)

-random_state: 49 (`int`)

-Random value assigned that ensures the shuffling of the dataset before applying the test/training split remains the same across multiple runs (is set by default to 49)

 epochs: 5 (`int`)

 Number of full cycles used for model fitting/training on the training dataset (is set by default to 5)

-drop: None (`str`)

-Option to drop any columns during analysis of data (is set by default is set to None)

 generate_plots: True (`bool`)

 Option to generate all relevant plots for query (is set by default to true)

+maximizer: "val_loss" (`str`)

+String representing type of model optimization function to use (is set by default to val_loss)

+save_model: True (`bool`)

+Option to store the iterations of the model in memory (is set by default to true)

 save_path: os.getcwd() (`None`)